 Costa Rica Rainforest Honeymoon Suite – The Blue Butterfly Room

-The Blue Butterfly room, also known as the Blue Morpho rainforest honeymoon suite, is an open-air cabin that’s nestled high above in the rainforest canopy.
-This room is only one of two cabins situated above the Lodge and requires climbing a staircase to reach them.
+The Blue Butterfly, also known as the Blue Morpho rainforest honeymoon suite, is an open-air cabin that’s nestled high above in the rainforest canopy.
+The Blue Butterfly is only one of two cabins situated above the Lodge and requires climbing a staircase to reach them.
+We recently built an add on to it and it now has 2 queen sized beds so can accommodate 4 persons.
 If climbing stairs is an issue, we recommend staying in one of our other tree house style rooms.

 The Honeymoon Suite